DarioI/ARES/README.md

 - Show usage of dynamic code update
 - Show usage of crypto code
 - Show usage of permissions
+- Decompilation and browsing through .java sources (integration of the Androguard Gui app)

 ##Roadmap
 - Instrument APKs